 Customer Service & Technical Support

-One of the most challenging parts of assessing customer support is that experiences vary so much from one merchant to the next.
+One of the most challenging parts of assessing customer support is that experiences vary from one merchant to the next.
 With some notable exceptions, it’s pretty common to see at least one negative review about a company’s customer service for every good review that praises it.
-So as a reviewer, I look for patterns that can clue me into what, if anything, is going on.
+As a reviewer, I look for patterns that can clue me into what, if anything, is going on.
 But it’s also important to look at what support channels are offered and how they serve merchants.
-Being able to talk to a real live person in real-time is a necessary aspect of quality service for many merchants.
+Being able to talk to a live person in real-time is a necessary aspect of quality service for many merchants.

-On the whole, Stripe has far more complaints floating around than Braintree does on BBB and elsewhere (though it’s worth noting Stripe is BBB accredited while Braintree is not).
+On the whole, Stripe has far more complaints floating around than Braintree does on BBB and elsewhere (though it’s worth noting Stripe is BBB accredited, while Braintree is not).
 That isn’t too surprising because third-party processors, including Stripe, tend to have a high number of complaints overall, usually for one main reason: